API Reference¶

 - Decorator/Iterator: Operation is retried on new GPU

-- Requires migration (driver 580+) and orchestrator connection
+- Requires migration (driver 580+) and server connection

 - Non-CUDA errors are always re-raised immediately